rmayron/esp-thermostat/README.md

  - HW-040 encoder module
  - SSD1306 mini display

-the thermostat controls an existing switch you should already have configured in Home Assistant.
+the thermostat controls an existing switch you should already have configured in Home Assistant and that controls a heater.
 You can add a relay to the Arduino if you want an all in one solution.

 please note that you may need to reverse the polarity of the encoder module for this work.
 I needed to, and this could be due to how the pullup resistors work (or not) in the D1-mini.